prismofeverything/gaia/README.md

 * outputs - map of output keys from the Command to keys in the data store to write the output files after successfully invoking the Command
 * vars - map of var keys to values.
 If this is an array it will create a Step for each element in the array with the given value

 If this is a Step with a name that hasn't been seen before, it will create the Step entry and trigger the computation of outputs if the required inputs are available in the data store.
-If the `key` of the Step being merged already exists in the workflow, that Step will be updated and recomputed, along with all Steps that depend on outputs from the updated Step in that workflow.
+If the `name` of the Step being merged already exists in the workflow, that Step will be updated and recomputed, along with all Steps that depend on outputs from the updated Step in that workflow.

 ### run